-Alas, Cat Woman fell down a well (see Kitty Kali).
+Alas, Newmar's Catwoman fell down a well (see Kitty Kali) and left us all bereft.
 Other ladies took the role.
-None the same; what cat can compare to luminous Newmar?
-Genres change, boys become men, men become wolves, graven images are smashed by heretics' hacking hammers, the beat goes on, and cats come back / the very next day.
+But what cat can compare to luminous Newmar?
+Genres change, boys become men; men become wolves; graven images are smashed by heretics' hacking hammers; the beat goes on; and cats come back / the very next day.
 As Boris says in THE BLACK CAT (1934), "Cats do not die."
 So can we deny that the crazy old lady with the ton of cats is within us all?

-Lately two film ambled forth and struck my gong in this department.
+Lately two film ambled forth (though hardly knew I saw them with new eyes), cat-related.
 Timeless, strange, evocative, ephemeral, mysterious, kind of goofy, and short.
 What can we do but cherish them, and never try to put them in little cardboard boxes?
 You heard me, Ollie, in CAT PEOPLE (1942).

 THE CAT CREATURE